bssb/linuxschool/content/posts/borg-backup/index.md

-title = 'Automated system backups with borg and borgmatic' date = 2024-05-08T18:17:13-04:00 tags = ['backup'] draft = true
+title = 'Automated system backups with borg and borgmatic' date = 2024-05-08T18:17:13-04:00 tags = ['backup'] draft = false
 +++

-This guide will cover setting up a borg repository, creating backups, and also show how to run them automatically.
+This article will cover the basics of setting up a borg repository, creating backups, and how to run them automatically.

 ## Initialize the repository

-You should have a separate repository for each system you intend to back up.
-Borg documentation indicates that it's possible to share a repository with multiple hosts, but not recommended.
+You should have a separate borg repository for each system you want to back up.
+Borg docs say that it's possible to share a repository with multiple hosts, but not recommended.

+My laptop has a secondary drive that I am dedicating for backups, and I have mounted it at /backup.
+I'm going to create a repository called *borg-hostname*.
+My laptop's hostname is *p* because I like single-letter names.

 {{< highlight bash >}}
-sudo borg init --encryption=none /backup/borg-hostname
+sudo borg init --encryption=none /backup/borg-p
 {{< / highlight >}}
 ## Create an archive

 Whenever you want to back up your files, you create a new archive inside your repository.
-Deduplication makes it unnecessary to do incremental backups, because borg figures out which files have been changed and only stores one copy of each file.
+Deduplication makes incremental backups unnecessary.
+Just take a full backup every time, and borg figures out which files have been changed, only storing one copy of each file.
+Before deduplication, incremental backups were difficult to comprehend.

 Since this command takes up so many lines, I made a script file to contain it: